Xceptance/XLT/README.md

 There is a major update to the documentation in progress.
 You can contribute on GitHub https://github.com/Xceptance/xlt-documentation and find the deployed documentation at https://xltdoc.xceptance.com/

 # Open Source
 XLT has been open sourced on 30 January 2020 under the Apache License 2.0.

-Stay tuned for more!
+## Documentation
+The documentation is also an open source project and you can find it here: https://github.com/Xceptance/xlt-documentation If you are just looking for the final documentation, just head over to https://xltdoc.xceptance.com/.

-# How to Build XLT
+# Build XLT
 The XLT build process is based on the **Apache Ant** build tool.
 The build works best when being run on a Linux machine.

 ## Required Tools